 If you don’t like water, check out this complete guide with all the necessary info to explore the Blue Mountain the way you’ll like it!

 As mentioned, I am scared of heights.
 I worked hard on it, and I am better now, but back then it was still a huge handicap.
 I actually did not choose to go abseiling: I had a voucher to use with a friend, and it ended up being the only activity we could pick from the list fitting our timetables at this season.

 We made a day trip from Sydney by train to Katoomba station.
-The abseiling we booked was a 1/2 day activity for $99 that also let us time to do a walk from the Three Sisters in the afternoon.
+The abseiling we booked was a 1/2 day activity for $99 that also gave us time to do a walk from the Three Sisters (Echo Point) in the afternoon.

-We joined a tour (Viator* offers one you can book online) and got three cliffs to abseil:
+We joined a tour and got three cliffs to abseil:

 - A 5m cliff: for the beginners to understand the technique